jcavell/naomifisherpsychology/README.md

     - It Shows a detailed breakdown of the purchased items including:
       - Product name and variant
       - Product image (if available)
-      - Individual item price
+      - Individual item discountedPriceInPence
       - Quantity
-      - Total price per item
+      - Total discountedPriceInPence per item
       - Order total